 January 20, 1943

 (13th AF) B-17s with fighter escort attack ships near Shortland

 without scoring hits.
 They are met by Zekes and float biplanes; eight are

 shot down with the loss of one US fighter.

 (13th AF) B-17s attack shipping in the Shortland-Bougainville area.

 (13th AF) P-40s and P-38s, attack shipping off Shortland.

-Of the 20 Japanese aircraft which intercept, 9 are claimed destroyed.
+Twenty Japanese aircraft intercept, nine are claimed destroyed.